What steps are required to probate a lost will copy under North Carolina’s solemn form procedure?

 Detailed Answer

-Under North Carolina law, you may admit a copy of a lost or destroyed will using the solemn form procedure.
+Under North Carolina law, you may seek probate of a lost or destroyed will and offer a copy or other evidence of its contents using a probate proceeding in solemn form.
 This process ensures the will’s validity despite the original document’s absence.
 You must satisfy specific requirements under Chapter 31 of the North Carolina General Statutes.

 1. Petition for Probate of Lost Will

-File a petition with the clerk of superior court in the county where the decedent lived at death.
-Your petition must:
+File an application or petition with the clerk of superior court in the county where the decedent lived at death.
+Your filing must:

 2. Notice to Interested Parties